 There are regional differences in women's entrepreneurship.
-Self-employment offers women an opportunity for independence and economic expression.
-It helps unsettle stereotypes of gendered relations and patriarchal control in many communities.
 Urban areas are more likely to have majority women-owned businesses than rural areas.
-Majority women-owned firms are found more often in Ouebec and British Columbia. while there are more wholly women-owned firms in the Atlantic Provinces, more simple majority womenowned firms in Northern Ontario, and more equally owned businesses (50% each woman and man) in Manitoba and Saskatchewan.54
+Majority womenowned firms are found more often in Quebec and British Columbia, while there are more wholly women-owned firms in the Atlantic Provinces, more simple majority womenowned firms in Northern Ontario, and more equally owned businesses (50% each woman and man) in Manitoba and Saskatchewan.54